-The right application of this for pastors, then, is not that they should reduce their preaching and teaching load so they can do more staff leadership and administrative work.
-Rather, it is that they should reduce their administrative work so they can devote even more time to preaching and teaching.
+In other words, pastors lead by preaching and teaching.
+This means that you should not reduce your preaching and teaching load so you can do more staff leadership and administrative work.
+Rather, you should reduce your administrative work so you can devote even more time to preaching and teaching.

-Some people think that pastors are an exception to the importance of leadership.
-They think that a focus on leadership leads to a pastor as the CEO model.
-This is incorrect.
-Pastoral leadership is practiced primarily through the ministry of the Word and prayer.
-And thus pastors are not an exception to the things I am saying on leadership; rather, these things actually protect the true nature of the pastoral role.
+Pastors are not an exception to the importance of leadership.
+When we assume that, we are thinking of leadership only through the CEO model.
+But pastoral leadership is practiced primarily through the ministry of the Word and prayer.
+Pastors are not an exception to the things I am saying on leadership: Rather, these things actually protect the true nature of the pastoral role.

-One nuance here: In larger churches, there is often an executive pastor who leads the staff, and you have many other roles that other pastors fulfill as well (small group ministries, family discipleship ministries, etc.).
-I am not saying that's bad.
-The role of the executive pastor, for example, is primarily to lead the staff.
-I am talking here about the primary preaching and teaching pastor-which includes the senior pastor.^[6] (And, even so, the executive pastor should place a heavy emphasis on preaching and teaching in his contexts as well.)
+One nuance here: Larger churches often have an executive pastor who leads the staff, as well as many other roles that other pastors fulfill, such as small group ministries and family discipleship ministries.
+That's not a bad thing-that's a role designed to lead the team of church leaders well.
+But for pastors leading the congregation directly through preaching, that preaching is their leadership.[6]
+(And, even so, the executive pastor should place a heavy emphasis on teaching in his contexts as well.)